The Future of Fixed Wireless: A Five-Year Look Ahead to How Fixed Wireless Will Help Shape the Future of Internet Connectivity

 It’s cumbersome and expensive to deploy these technologies in remote areas, and it doesn’t make sense for service providers to install cable or fiber infrastructure in a location with very few customers.
 Even if they decide to build the infrastructure, it’ll be time-consuming and expensive.

-The demand for high-speed internet won’t be restricted to cities.
-Students and workers living in small towns and rural areas will also want access to a reliable broadband connection.
-Considering the drawbacks of other internet technologies in these areas, fixed wireless is the most suitable option.
-Widespread implementation of 5G technology will further boost fixed wireless speeds and encourage users to choose it over cable or fiber optic internet.
+The demand for high-speed internet won’t be restricted to cities since students and workers living in rural areas will also want reliable broadband connections.
+Fixed wireless is the most suitable option considering the drawbacks of other internet technologies in these areas.
+Widespread 5G implementation will further boost fixed wireless speeds and encourage users to choose it over cable or fiber optic internet.

 Challenges in Fixed Wireless Implementation

-With the advent of 5G technology, fixed wireless providers are likely to use the ultra-high frequency mmWave spectrum (above 20 GHz).
+With the advent of 5G technology, fixed wireless providers will likely use the ultra-high frequency mmWave spectrum (above 20 GHz).
 While these high-frequency signals boast excellent speeds, they have low penetration power.

 This, in turn, deals a blow to fixed wireless availability, particularly when a user is indoors.
-The problem could be further exacerbated by building materials that block radio signals.
-For instance, low emissivity glass, used to block thermal radiation, can degrade signal quality.
+Building materials that block radio signals can further exacerbate these problems.
+For instance, low-emissivity glass, used to block thermal radiation, can degrade signal quality.

 The Future of Fixed Wireless Shines Bright

 To say that fixed wireless internet will grow in the next five years would be an understatement.
 As remote work becomes the new standard, more businesses and consumers will choose fixed wireless in favor of other broadband technologies.
-The integration of 5G and fixed wireless will also help bridge the digital divide.
+Integrating 5G and fixed wireless will also help bridge the digital divide.

 It is, however, crucial for service providers to overcome the technical challenges of implementing fixed wireless.
-That’s where the use of sophisticated antennas and routers will come in handy.
+That’s where sophisticated antennas and routers will come in handy.

 Want to get a fixed wireless connection for your business?
 Contact BeyondReach today to get started.